 - Wait to apply for a Study Abroad year in your 2nd year – Please talk to your Department International Co-ordinator to discuss how to change your degree into a 4 year ‘Study Abroad year’ programme, if you haven’t already.

-- Please fully complete the Study Abroad application, along with an academic reference (Academic Reference)
+- Please fully complete the Study Abroad application and provide an academic reference (Academic Reference)

 Current – YEAR 2 Applicants (Study Abroad year option)